ropensci/roweb3/content/blog/2025-08-15-csidnet-agm/index.md

 > Our Champions Program seeks to Identify, recognize and reward leaders in a community.
 It is focussed on people from historically and systematically excluded groups who are interested in contributing to rOpenSci and the broader open source and open science communities.
 Through mentoring and training, champions develop a project during a year.

 Yani mentioned how each of the rOpenSci projects can serve as tools to overcome some of the barriers mentioned in the discussions, such as peer review and the community of developers who not only maintain but also generate documentation, use cases, and answer questions, with research-oriented packages, even if they are niche.
+Also the Champions Program as a _learning path_ for scientists that develop research software.

 She also shared the existence of [pyOpenSci](https://www.pyopensci.org/) for people who program in Python and [The Carpentries](https://carpentries.org)[^1] for introductory workshops and open lessons.